skhudolii/University-Management-System/README.md

 ## Schema of Project

-Here is a UML diagram representing the schema of the University Management System application:
+Here is a UML class diagram representing the schema of the University Management System application:

 ![UML Diagram](UniversityUML.png "UML diagramm")